unik-name/docs.unikname.network/docs/introduction.md

 ### :fire: User Rewarding System

-**:sparkles: <brand name="uns"/> UNS utility tokens are used to encourage users to maximize use of their @unikname ID** to make the internet more secure and more trustful.
+**:sparkles: <brand name="uns"/> UNIKNAME utility tokens are used to encourage users to maximize use of their @unikname ID** to make the internet more secure and more trustful.

 ### :fire: On-Chain / Off-Chain Control